yarocruz/password-generator/README.md

 This is small application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by Javascript.

-The create a password you can choose from the following password criteria:
+To create a password you can choose from the following password criteria:

 * Length (must be between 8 and 128 characters)